Lazlow Jones

 Jeffrey Crawford "Lazlow" Jones (born September 4, 1973) is an American writer, producer, director, voice actor, and radio personality.
-He is best known for his work with Rockstar Games, for which he worked on the Grand Theft Auto, Max Payne, and Red Dead Redemption series, and for his radio shows Technofile and The Lazlow Show.
+He is best known for his work with Rockstar Games, with which he has worked on the Grand Theft Auto, Max Payne, and Red Dead Redemption series and for his radio shows Technofile and The Lazlow Show.

 Career

 Radio

 Lazlow's Technofile show ran from February 1995 to July 2007.

 In 2005, Lazlow launched The Lazlow Show on Sundays on WXRK-FM in New York City.
 After 23 shows, the program ceased on terrestrial radio in December 2005.
 From April 2006, the show re-launched on a non-regular basis on The ViRus, an uncensored channel on XM Satellite Radio as part of its Saturday Night Virus line-up.
 All episodes and extras are available for purchase on Lazlow's website.
 His co-hosts were Reed Tucker and "Big" Wayne.
 As of January 2, 2010, The Lazlow Show no longer airs; Lazlow and his staff were reportedly dissatisfied by management after Sirius and XM merged.
 The program has streamed live on the Internet on an irregular schedule since then.
 In 2014, "Big" Wayne died of a heart attack; Lazlow and Tucker hosted a special show in Wayne's memory.